rhonamackay/trivia-api-app/readme.md

+# Test your knowledge!
+Give it a go [here](https://rhonamackay.github.io/trivia-api-app/) 💡🤔

 A simple trivia game accessible on mobile and desktop.
 Made using Javascript, HTML and CSS, with questions from Open Trivia Database.

 ## Possible expansion ideas for version 3.0